jongpie/NebulaLogger/README.md

 ### Logger for Lightning Components: Quick Start

-For lightning component developers, the `logger` web component provides very similar functionality that is offered in Apex.
+For lightning component developers, the `logger` lwc provides very similar functionality that is offered in Apex.
 Simply embed the `logger` lwc in your component, and call the desired logging methods within your code.

 ```javascript
 // For lwc, retrieve logger from your component's template